Cirkit Designer Logo

 Common Applications and Use Cases

-• Residential and commercial electrical distribution systems
+• Residential, commercial, and industrial electrical systems

-• Motor protection in HVAC systems
+• Motor protection in small machinery

 Technical Specifications